aswinzz/Machine-Learning-Algorithms/README.md

 - Add the dataset which is being used.
 - Add a md file with the same name which contains the steps to run your code .

+# Algorithms
---Following Machine Learning Algorithm are available in this repository
+Following Machine Learning Algorithm are available in this repository

-1.Clustering-KMeans
+- Clustering-KMeans

-2.logistic regression
+- logistic regression

-3.Support Vector Machine
+- Support Vector Machine

-4.Random Forest
+- Random Forest

-5.NAive Bais Classifier
+- Naive Bais Classifier